opensourcehustle/wordpress-full-docker-setup/README.md

 ## Prerequisites

-- Docker and Docker Compose installed
+- Docker and sudo docker compose installed
 - Domain name pointing to your server
 - Ports 80 and 443 open in firewall
 - Root or sudo access